Start Now - Eligibility and Timing

 Schedule an Appointment

 An appointment with the Smeal Office of International Programs is recommended during the program selection process to ensure your goals fit well with the chosen program.
-As you narrow your choices find out more about program specifics.
+As you narrow your choices find out more about courses and other program specifics.